-79. With regard to human society, and especially for communities of indigenous peoples, better information is needed on the climate change threats that they face and their economic and social situation.
+79. With regard to human society, and especially for communities of indigenous peoples, better information is needed on the climate change threats that they face and their economic and social situation.There are limitations in the knowledge about climate variability and risks which is a great constraint for decision-making at national and regional levels.Accurate climate extremes/disasters early warnings need to be disseminated timely to the coastal communities especially for the most vulnerable groups.

-80. Increased understanding of the health and environmental impacts of climate change, .
+80. Increased understanding of the health and environmental impacts of climate change, including food and water scarcity, is needed.Efforts to address those issues must include interdisciplinary research, which, in turn, requires the building of capacities to carry it out and apply the results.
+That necessitates both the training and retention of expert staff and the provision and financing of the necessary infrastructure.
+Efforts to tackle the causes of ill health linked to the ocean must also include the provision of adequate infrastructures and skilled personnel, in particular with regard to the environmentally sound management of chemicals and all wastes throughout their life cycle, integrated water resources management and the testing of harvested food.

 81. There is a knowledge gap with regard to the extent to which the ocean can produce health benefits through proximity to it, the delivery of marine-derived pharmaceuticals and the development of novel seafood.